-In Ref.~\cite{KIVC} it was proposed, based on a self-consistent Hartree-Fock analysis, that the insulating behavior of magic angle graphene at charge neutrality is the result of an intervalley coherent order which develops at zero temperature.
-This type of order implies that the electron system spontaneously breaks the valley-charge conservation symmetry, and therefore has a valley Goldstone mode.
-The valley-coherent insulator was dubbed the K-IVC (Kramers intervalley coherent) insulator \cite{KIVC}, because it is invariant under an emergent spinless Kramers time-reversal symmetry.
+In Ref.~\cite{KIVC} it was proposed that the insulating behavior of magic-angle graphene at charge neutrality is the result of an inter-valley coherent order which develops at zero temperature.
+This order implies that the electron system spontaneously breaks several continuous symmetries, and therefore hosts Goldstone modes.
+The inter-valley coherent insulator was dubbed the K-IVC (Kramers inter-valley coherent) insulator \cite{KIVC}, because it is invariant under an emergent spinless Kramers time-reversal symmetry.

-In this work, we take the K-IVC insulator of Ref.~\cite{KIVC} as the starting point for a study of superconductivity in tBLG near charge neutrality.
-In particular, we investigate the potential role of the valley Goldstone mode in the formation of Cooper pairs.
+In this work, we take the K-IVC insulator of Ref.~\cite{KIVC} as the starting point for a study of superconductivity in MATBG near charge neutrality.
+In particular, we investigate the potential role of the Goldstone modes in the formation of Cooper pairs.
 More concretely, we study how the attractive interaction mediated by the exchange of the Goldstone modes, taken together with the screened Coulomb interaction, can give rise to the superconducting instabilities of the doped insulator near charge neutrality.
-Importantly, we find that the density of states of the doped K-IVC insulator is significantly smaller than that of the ``bare'' (non-interacting) nearly flat bands of tBLG at the magic angle ~\cite{Morell2010,Santos,BM}, which allows us to treat the problem within a weak-coupling approach.
-We note that the role of valley Goldstone modes for superconductivity has also been discussed previously in Ref. \cite{PoZou}, where the authors considered a phenomenological inter-valley coherent insulator in tBLG.
+Importantly, we find that the density of states of the doped K-IVC insulator is significantly smaller than that of the ``bare'' (non-interacting) nearly flat bands of MATBG at the magic-angle ~\cite{Morell2010,Santos,BM}, which allows us to treat the problem within a weak-coupling approach.
+We note that the role of inter-valley Goldstone modes for superconductivity has also been discussed previously in Ref. \cite{PoZou}, where the authors considered a phenomenological inter-valley coherent insulator in MATBG.